AdalbertoCq/Histomorphological-Phenotype-Learning/README_HPL.md

 You can find the notebook to run correlations and figures [here](https://github.com/AdalbertoCq/Histomorphological-Phenotype-Learning/blob/master/utilities/visualizations/cluster_correlations_figures.ipynb).

 ## 11. Get tiles and WSI samples for HPCs
 This step provides tile images per each HPC and WSI with cluster overlays.

 In order to provide WSIs, you will need to edit the dictionary `value_cluster_ids` in line 52 of `report_representationsleiden_samples.py`.
 Clusters provided at key `1` will show in the output csv files as related to outcome classification (`1`) or survival(`dead event`).
 If the cluster if provided at key `0`, it will show as related to outcome classification (`0`) or survival (`survival event`).
+You can also randomly obtain WSI by modifying the flag `only_id=False`.

 **Step Inputs:**
 - H5 file with tile vector representations and metadata.
 E.g.: